 - 1) The final examination for each of the examinable subjects in the BT: Food Technology consists of one three-hour written examination.
 The examination mark contributes 60% of the final mark.
 The remaining 40% is constituted by a course mark which is obtained by assessment of the work done by the student during the year.
-Theory tests, practical tests, assignments, projects and tutorials may be used to calculate the course mark. - 2) The examinations for first semester subjects will be held in the May/June examination period; the examinations for the remaining subjects will be held in the October/November examination period. - For subjects assessed by means of continuous assessment, a minimum mark of 50 % is required or the subject must be repeated.
-These comprise: - Research Project IV assessed by the submission of a research proposal and presentation (20%), submission of a mini-dissertation (60%) and a final project presentation (20%). - Research Methodology assessed by means of four assignments. - 4) A student who is absent from a test or scheduled assessment must provide acceptable proof of the reason for absence to the lecturer concerned, upon returning to lectures.
+Theory tests, practical tests, assignments, projects and tutorials may be used to calculate the course mark. - The examinations for first semester subjects will be held in the May/June examination period; the examinations for the remaining subjects will be held in the October/November examination period.

+- 3) For subjects assessed by means of continuous assessment, the pass mark is 50%.
+These comprise: - Food Project IV assessed by the submission of a research proposal and presentation (20%), submission of a mini-dissertation (60%) and a final project presentation (20%).